USRSE/usrse.github.io/_posts/newsletters/2024-02-29-newsletter.md

 ## Community Awards program

-We are happy to announce the launch of our planned [annual US-RSE community awards](https://us-rse.org/community-awards/), supported by our Alfred P. Sloan Foundation grant.

-**US-RSE Excellence in Service**

-The 2024 US-RSE Excellence in Service Award recognizes a member's exceptional dedication to fostering the growth and advancing the mission of the US-RSE organization.
-The recipient of this award will receive an award certificate, recognition on the US-RSE website, a $250 gift card as well as recognition at the annual US-RSE'24 conference.
-Nominees must not currently serve on the US-RSE steering committee, award committee, or be part of the staff.

-**US-RSE Impact Award**

-The US-RSE Impact Award honors an individual's remarkable contributions and influence within the Research Software Engineering (RSE) profession.
-It celebrates achievements across various domains, including but not limited to: advancing RSE training and education, elevating RSE status through impactful activities, authoring influential works to enhance visibility, and nurturing the development of RSE communities.
-The recipient of this award will receive an award certificate, recognition on the US-RSE website, a $250 gift card as well as recognition at the annual US-RSE'24 conference.
-Nominees must not currently serve on the US-RSE steering committee, award committee, or be part of the staff.
+In 2024, US-RSE is proud to unveil a new initiative aimed at honoring individuals who have significantly contributed to the Research Software Engineering community.
+This initiative is designed to recognize their dedication and support in furthering the mission and objectives of US-RSE.

+The US-RSE Community Awards are intended for individuals actively advancing the mission of US-RSE.
+There are two awards available.
+The Excellence in Service Award acknowledges outstanding dedication to advancing the US-RSE mission.
+The Impact Award recognizes notable contributions and influence within the RSE profession.

 For additional details on how to nominate someone, or yourself, please visit the [Community Awards page](https://us-rse.org/community-awards/).
 Nominations will close **March 15, 2024**.

 If you have questions, please send them via email to [awards@us-rse.org](mailto:awards@us-rse.org) or ask in the #rse-community-awards slack channel.